tschellenbach/Stream-Framework/docs/design.rst

 *Feeds* are sorted containers of activities.
 You can easily add and remove activities from them.

-*Feedly* classes (feed managers) handle the logic used in addressing the feed objects.
+*Stream Framework* classes (feed managers) handle the logic used in addressing the feed objects.
 They handle the complex bits of fanning out to all your followers when you create a new object (such as a tweet).